-Highlights from a Week in Montreal
+A Week in Montreal

 After spending a week in Montreal I can officially say it’s now one of my favourite cities.
-I loved the casual and laid-back vibe, the markets, the independent shops and cafes, the European feel and the many distinct and eclectic neighborhoods to explore.
-Today I’m sharing a few highlights from a recent one week trip to the Eastern Canadian city, of which will definetely not be my last!
+I loved the casual and laid-back vibe, the markets, the independent shops and cafes, the European feel and the many distinct and eclectic neighbourhoods to explore.
+Today I’m sharing a few highlights from a recent one week trip to the Eastern Canadian city, of which will definitely not be my last!

 What to do for A Week in Montreal

 - Climb Mont Royal and take in the view

 - Visit Notre Dame and the other historic cathedrals and churches